patrickdowling/oCt4drv/README.md

+**Update 09/2024**

+In the meantime, exciting things have happened:
+- [New hardware for T4.1](https://github.com/PaulStoffregen/O_C_T41) designed by PJRC Paul himself.
+Extra thanks for that!
+- [Phazerville Suite](https://github.com/djphazer/O_C-Phazerville) added support for Teensy 4.0 and the new 4.1 boards, with a better build process that includes the original apps.
+Good Stuff.
+Legacy code FTW :)

+So I've decided to archive this repository to free up some "but what if..." bandwidth.

+It was fun and spawned some [fledgling app development](https://github.com/djphazer/oCt4-Phazerville) but realistically I'm just not going to do anything with it in the forseeable future.

+---

 # o\_C and Teensy 4.0

 Just the drivers please, we're appless.
 Sans apps?
 Mit ohne apps?

 ## Allow myself to contradict... myself
-So far my position on using a Teensy 4.0 to update [O_C](https://github.com/patrickdowling/O_C) has been _meh, it should work, but needs some effort and I have no interest_.
+So far my position on using a Teensy 4.0 to update [O\_C](https://github.com/patrickdowling/O_C) has been _meh, it should work, but needs some effort and I have no interest_.
 The argument I made was along these lines:

 > Since it’s “just” a faster processor and more memory, that doesn’t solve the “single SPI shared by screen and DAC” bottleneck, so it doesn't really seem like that big a deal.
 The low-level drivers in `o_C` are fairly bare metal to enable driving the DAC/screen at a constant update rate, so those would need rewriting.
-Given the ad-hoc nature of the original “framework” (\*), jif one were to do that, replacing the framework would make sense.
+Given the ad-hoc nature of the original “framework” (\*), if one were to do that, replacing the framework would make sense.
 But that would mean porting all the apps, which is painful (\*\*) so no thanks.

 There have been other attempts to shoehorn faster processors (T3.6, or my own [ocf4](https://github.com/patrickdowling/oCf4)) to replace the T3.2 but my theory is that without a plan to _use_ the ludicrous speed, they fizzled out.
 And once you actually upgrade to something with multiple SPI busses you might as well start fresh with a new design.